awslabs/amazon-qldb-driver-js/README.md

 ### Basic Configuration

-See [Accessing Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/accessing.html) for information on connecting to AWS.
+See [Getting started in a browser script](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-started-browser.html) for more information connecting to AWS.

-The JavaScript AWS SDK needs to have AWS_SDK_LOAD_CONFIG environment variable set to a truthy value in order to read from the ~/.aws/config file.

-See [Setting Region](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-region.html) page for more information.
+You need to create and use an [Amazon Cognito Identity pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html) to provide unauthenticated access to your browser script for the Amazon QLDB service.
+Creating an identity pool also creates two AWS Identity and Access Management (IAM) roles, one to support users authenticated by an identity provider and the other to support unauthenticated guest users.

 ### TypeScript 3.8.x